aswine18916/PytestAPITL/Readme.md

 test_input.py --> Tests
 conftest.py --> utilites
-time.json--> time values in epoch format (max values upto 10) baseurl.json--> the URL from which all other subsequent resource URL as derived check.py--> A file where unit tests can be implemented in case execution fails, to ensure whether all utilities are working fine or not
+time.json--> time values in epoch format (max values upto 10) baseurl.json--> the URL from which all other subsequent resource URL are derived check.py--> A file where unit tests can be implemented in case execution fails, to ensure whether all utilities are working fine or not